00-YusraKhan/Ai266-spring22/README.md

 I have interest in computer science.
 ##### Namish Ali
 ##### Kausar Bilal
+Because of advance technology knowledge now a days

 #### Q2.
 Why do you think we study AI in BSCS?
 ##### Mufreah Aqeel